ecen/vj-face-detection/README.md

 ## Future improvements
 * Make single classifier training faster.
 Some leads:
    * Optimize feature calculation.
 Rectangle sum can be calculated in 4 array accesses (currently 4).
 Two-rectangle features can be calculated in 6 (currently 8).
 Three-rectangle in 8 (not implemented).
 Four-rectangle in 9 (not implemented).

+## Licensing
+This project is distributed under the MIT license and is as such free to use and modify as long as the copyright notice is retained.
+For the full license statement, see `LICENSE.txt`.

+The [Catalano Framework](https://github.com/DiegoCatalano/Catalano-Framework) is distributed with this library and is used only for its FastBitmap class.
+The library is distributed in this repo for convenience and is licensed under the LGPL license.
+You can find it's copyright notice and full license text in `CATALANO-COPYRIGHT.txt` and `CATALANO-LICENSE.txt` respectively.